-Cost is likely the biggest barrier to turning you dream into a plan.
-It’s easy to think, “I could never afford an African safari” or “How could I possibly afford to take my entire family to Europe for two weeks?”
+Cost is likely the biggest barrier to turning you family’s dream into a plan.
+It’s easy to think, “I could never afford an African safari” or “How could I possibly save enough to take my entire family to Europe?”

-But don’t dismiss the idea of travel based on the expense alone.
+But don’t dismiss the idea of a dream vacation based on the expense alone.
 It’s absolutely possible to make your dream vacation a reality.
 Just employ some smart savings strategies.

 Below we explain how to set a saving goal for that bucket-list trip and how to break down that big goal into manageable steps.
 Start today and in one, two, or three years, you can be on a plane with a passport in your pocket.